corda/corda-docs-portal/content/en/platform/corda/5.0-beta/introduction/key-concepts.md

 ### P2P Layer

-The P2P Layer allows an identity to establish a communication session with another identity on an [application network](#application-networks)at their published address, regardless of whether they reside in the same or different [clusters](#clusters).
+The P2P Layer allows an identity to establish a communication session with another identity on an [application network](#application-networks) at their published address, regardless of whether they reside in the same or different [clusters](#clusters).
 It manages the lifecycle, link establishment, connection recovery, back pressure, caching, heart beating, transmission, message chunking, etc., for communications intended to flow between identities.
 It has two primary components; the Gateway and Link Manager.

 ### Flow Layer